redox-os/book/src/why-a-new-os.md

   A mature microkernel changes very little (except for bug fixes), so you won't need to restart your system very often to update it.

-  Since most of the system components are in userspace they can be restarted/updated on-the-fly, reducing the downtime of servers a lot.
+  Since most system components are in userspace they can be restarted/updated on-the-fly, reducing the downtime of servers a lot.

-- More stable and secure

-  The system is more stable and secure because the kernel is much more simple (contain a very small amount of code), reducing the severity and impact of bugs.

 - Easy to develop and debug

-  Most of the system components run in userspace, simplifying the testing and debugging.
+  Most system components run in userspace, simplifying the testing and debugging.

 - Easy and quick to expand

   New system components and drivers are easily and quickly added as userspace daemons.

+- True modularity

+  You can enable/disable/update most system components without a system restart, similar to but safer than some modules on monolithic kernels and [livepatching](https://en.wikipedia.org/wiki/Kpatch).

 You can read more about the above benefits on the [Microkernels](./microkernels.md) page.